openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

    make: *** [dev.provision.services] Error 1

 This issue can be worked around, but there's no guaranteed method to do so.
 Rebooting and restarting Docker does *not* seem to correct the issue.
-It may be an issue that is exacerbated by our use of sync (which typically speeds up the provisioning process on Mac), so you can try the following:
+You can try the following:

 .. code:: sh

    # repeat the following until you get past the error.
    make stop
    make dev.provision.<service>

-Once you get past the issue, you should be able to continue to use sync versions of the make targets.

 Memory Limit
 ------------